-This National Family Caregivers Month, we'd like to recognize the 1 in 5 adults who are caregivers, for their dedication to regularly providing care for a family member, friend, or neighbor with a health problem or disability.1
+This National Family Caregivers Month, AccessHope recognizes the 1 in 5 adults who are caregivers, for their dedication to regularly providing care for a family member, friend, or neighbor with a health problem or disability.1

-While these individuals each experience their role differently, together they substantially contribute to America's health, social, economic, and long-term services and supports (LTSS) systems.1 Caregivers fulfill the important duty of supporting, encouraging, and advocating for their care recipients, and their importance will only increase over time.
-As Americans get older, more caregivers will be needed to provide care.
-The number of those at least 65 years old is expected to double from 2000 to 2030—to 71 million.2
+While caregivers experience their roles and responsibilities differently, together they substantially contribute to America's health, social, economic, and long-term services and support (LTSS) systems.1 Caregivers fulfill the important duty of supporting, encouraging, and advocating for their care recipients, and their importance will only increase over time.
+As Americans age, more caregivers will be needed to provide care.
+The number of caregivers who are at least 65 years old is expected to double from 2000 to 2030—to 71 million.
+2

 Hear a caregiver’s personal experience firsthand:

-While focusing on others—managing multiple priorities and health emergencies—however, many caregivers often put their own health at risk.
+While focusing on others and managing multiple priorities and health emergencies, many caregivers often put their own health at risk.
 They commonly feel strain, stress, and isolation that can lead to notable health concerns.
 Consider these statistics from AARP1:

 - Only 41% report their health as “excellent” or “very good,” and 21% report their health as “fair” or “poor,” with 1 in 4 saying that caregiving has worsened their health.